fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - _PoH_, 74-106.
 - Niccolò Machiavelli, _The Prince_, 5-19.
 (These are really small pages.)
 Everyone should come to class prepared to discuss: What examples from _The Prince_ illustrate what's in the chapter?
 How does it draw from previous historiographic traditions?

+{% include alert.html class='info' title='Review posts from last time' text="
+We're going to tie up some loose ends from last time, so we can be most efficient if you review the excellent questions and comments you produced for last Wednesday's class.
+"%}

 ### 11: Interlude?
 - _PoH_, 107-126.
-- Discussion of assignment due Tuesday
+- Discussion of Intro Guide assignment due Monday

 ## Week 5